top of page

 OUTDOOR ADVENTURES

-We are near Maine's Lakes and Mountains District that offers the area’s best bass fishing.
-Mount Apatite is known to geology lovers by its beautiful formations of feldspar, smoky quartz, tourmaline, and apatite.
-The Thorncrag Bird Sanctuary is great for a leisurely stroll with various trails intersecting with fields and meadows.
-For those who want winter activities the snowshoeing is popular activity to explore Maine’s wilderness all winter long.
-Lost Valley Ski Resort focus on year-round, family-friendly outdoor activities, including Mountain and Nordic trails, tubing and excellent snowshoeing trails.
+Mount Apatite is known to geology lovers and rock collectors.
+The Thorncrag Bird Sanctuary is great for a leisurely stroll with various trails intersecting with woods, fields and meadows.
+In winter snowshoeing is a popular activity to explore Maine’s wilderness.
+Lost Valley Ski Resort focuses on year-round, family-friendly outdoor activities, including Mountain and Nordic trails, tubing and excellent snowshoeing trails.

 PORTLAND FOOD MAP